 Generate encryption key password, which means that that the key is automatically generated and stored in encrypted form on the HFS server.
 For more information on this option see our page on storing the encryption key.

 Note that the TSM/Spectrum Protect encryption password, like the password itself, has a maximum length of 63 characters and is case insensitive: valid characters are

 [a-zA-Z0-9+.-_&] i.e. any letter a-z upper or lower case, any number 0-9, plus, period, underscore, hyphen, ampersand.

-Using the graphical user interface means that TSM will create the encryption rules for you, but you have to specify every file individually.
-Therefore you may not find this method practicable if you wish to encrypt a large number of files.
-Run TSM as appropriate to your operating system (via the Start menu on Windows, or via TSM Tools for Administrators on a Mac), and go
+The graphical user interface offers an easy way to encrypt files individually.
+Run TSM/Spectrum Protect as appropriate to your operating system (via the Start menu on Windows, or via TSM Tools for Administrators on a Mac), and go

 Include.Encryption, browse to the file that you want to encrypt, and then click